Olivier Dacourt

 Olivier Yohan Dacourt (born 25 September 1974) is a French former professional footballer who played as a midfielder.
-He is also a former French international and is best known for his spells at English side Leeds United and Italian clubs Roma and Inter Milan.

 Club career

 Early career

 Dacourt was born in Montreuil, Seine-Saint-Denis.
 He made his debut in Division 1 with Strasbourg on 20 March 1993 in an away game with Auxerre, which Strasbourg lost 2–0.
 On 24 May 1997, he scored his first Ligue 1 goal for Strasbourg in an away match against Paris Saint-Germain, however, Strasbourg lost the match 2–1.

 Dacourt transferred to Everton in 1998 and his debut game in the Premier League was a 0–0 draw against Aston Villa on 15 August 1998.
 On 23 September 1998, he scored his first goal in a League Cup tie against Huddersfield Town.
 Dacourt became a fan favourite with the Everton supporters, but was booed at the club's final home game of the season in May 1999 against West Ham after comments in a French article that he was unhappy at the club and looking to leave in the summer.

-Dacourt returned to France after one season at Everton playing for RC Lens, where he impressed and earned a multimillion-pound move back to the Premier League to the Yorkshire club Leeds United.
+Dacourt returned to France after one season at Everton to play for Lens, where he impressed and earned a multimillion-pound move back to the Premier League, joining the Yorkshire club Leeds United.